Keats/kickstart/README.md

 - Add optional `validation` field to validate a string against a regex
 - Add colours and boldness to CLI
 - Use `git` command rather than
+- Add `cleanup` field to template definition for post-generation cleanup